cylondata/twister2/docs/docs/examples/tset/tset_compute.md

 ## About this example

-Data received from the sources can be transformed and perform computations by chaining compute operations.
+Data received from the sources can be transformed or perform computations on them by chaining compute operations.
 This example shows how, compute() chaining works in twister2.

 ## TSet Compute